7 Best Remote Vacation Home Monitoring Systems

 MarCELL Cellular Temperature/Humidity Monitor

 If your vacation home is in a remote area with no access to WiFi, then a cellular temperature monitoring system will be your best option.
 Our top cellular monitor recommendation is the MarCELL Cellular Monitoring System.
-Like the Temp Stick, the MarCELL will monitor room temperature and humidity.
-On top of that, it will also alert you of any power outages, and water leak sensors can be added to the system.

-If any conditions exceed your preset guidelines, an alert will be sent through a phone call, text message, or email.
-While the device does require continuous power because of the integrated cellular connectivity, a backup battery provides up to 48 hours of uptime to continue to report data if the power goes out.
+While the device does require continuous power because of the integrated cellular connectivity, a backup battery provides up to 48 hours of power to continue to report data if the power goes out.

-One downside with the MarCELL is the need for a monthly subscription to pay for the cellular connectivity.
+One downside with the MarCELL is the need for a monthly subscription to pay for cellular connectivity.
 However, the cost is quite reasonable if you pay for a year in advance.

 Wyze Cam with Wyze Sense Starter Kit

 Wyze has made quite a name for itself when it comes to home monitoring, and a lot of it has to do with price.
 Their sensors are some of the highest quality budget sensors on the market.
-The Wyze Cam V2 1080p with Wyze Sense Starter Kit is an excellent option for your vacation home.
-It comes with both a camera, three sensors, and a base station to get you started.

 Two contact sensors and a motion sensor are included in this particular package.
 Wyze also sells additional sensors if you need more, and IFTTT support is built-in.